 The Four Pillars of a Meaningful Life

-| Pillar | What It Means for You |
+| Pillar | What it means for you |

 |---|---|

-| Values | Your non-negotiables—principles that guide decisions when no one’s watching (e.g., honesty, creativity, security). |
+| Values | Your non-negotiables—principles that guide decisions when no one’s watching (honesty, creativity, security). |

 | Connections | The people who energize and support you—friends, family, and community. |

-| Contribution | How you want to impact others.
-Small acts of service count as much as big missions. |
+| Contribution | How you want to impact others; small acts of service matter as much as big missions. |

-| Growth | The skills and experiences you want to pursue to keep evolving. |
+| Growth | The skills and experiences you pursue to keep evolving. |

-Your Core Values Are Your Compass—Not Your “Shoulds”
+Your Core Values Are Your Compass, Not Your “Shoulds”

-Before you can decide what you want from life, clarify who you are.
+Before you decide what you want from life, clarify who you are.
 The biggest obstacle is often the noise of expectations—the “shoulds” from family, society, and your inner critic.
 Real clarity comes from excavating your personal values.
 These aren’t motivational slogans; they’re the beliefs that guide you when you’re being your most authentic self.

 Find Your Values in Peak Experiences